Otago Daily Times apologises over 'shameful' cartoon about Samoa's measles crisis

-The Otago Daily Times has apologised for an insensitive cartoon they featured in their newspaper this morning about the Samoan measles outbreak.
+The Otago Daily Times has apologised for an insensitive cartoon that featured in its newspaper this morning about the Samoan measles outbreak.

 The cartoon, illustrated by Garrick Tremain, shows two women coming out of a travel agency with the caption reading: "I asked 'what are the least popular spots at the moment?'
-She said 'the one people are picking up in Samoa."
+She said 'the one people are picking up in Samoa'."

-In a statement, the publication wrote: "Today the Otago Daily Times published a cartoon making reference to the measles crisis in Samoa.
+In a statement on its website, editor Barry Stewart wrote: "Today the Otago Daily Times published a cartoon making reference to the measles crisis in Samoa.

-"The content and timing of the cartoon was insensitive and we apologise for publishing it."
+"The content and the timing of the cartoon were insensitive, and we apologise without reservation for publishing it.

+"We have published many stories about the human suffering caused by the outbreak.
+They are stories not about a virus, they are stories of real people, real hurt, and real tragedy.

+"This should have been our starting point when considering publishing the cartoon.
+That it was not was a deeply regrettable error in judgement.

+"We will review our selection process.
+It must be robust.
+Our community expects no less."

-Before the apology, a well-known journalist and TVNZ's Breakfast Host John Campbell shared his disgust over the "shameful" cartoon.
+Before the apology, well-known journalist and TVNZ's Breakfast Host John Campbell shared his disgust over the "shameful" cartoon.

 "This is terrible, ODT.
 What a shameful assault on the cartoonist's art - and on empathy, decency, human feeling, and the people of a country with which we're so close," he wrote.